GregSchiemer/SatGam/README.md

 ```
 The app has 2 entry points launched by different html files:

-    `leader.html`
+    `leader.html` -- used by 1 player

-    `consort.html`
+    `consort.html` -- used by other players

-The server uses WebSockets to listen for consorts
+The server listen for phones as each player launches the app by scanning a QR code on their phone

 ```